Repotting Plants for Beginners

 - Loosen the root ball only slightly at the bottom of the plant.
 Doing so too much may stress out the plant.

 - Place the plant as high as you can in the pot.
-After repotting, be sure to water your plant thoroughly so the roots can establish themselves.
+After repotting, thoroughly water your plant so the roots can establish themselves.

 When to Repot Plants